 Selecting, Using or Developing Learning Resources

 Video On Demand is a good way to engage your students, using digital video puts you in control of digital media files!
-Here at MCC we now have around 300 titles available On Demand, please contact
+Here at MCC we now have around 5000 video clips available On Demand, please contact

 ( x 2618) for details of how to access this service.

 The National Media Market show has very comprehensive list of Video Puiblishers with links to their websites at http://www.nmm.net/2013-exhibitors/

 If you would like help with using any of the above or in identifying media resources, please contact